Rose534/Flatdango/README.md

 use code . to open it in visual studio

-You can also open it any editor of your choice, if vscode in unavailable.
+You can also open it in any editor of your choice, if vscode in unavailable.

 # Running the application